openhwgroup/core-v-sw/toolchain/README.md

 This directory contains basic scripts for building local instances of CORE-V toolchains.
 The scripts provide the means of fetching the source code and building the executables and libraries for well-defined toolchain configurations.
-The intention is to simplify the processs of building such toolchains and make is as "push-button" (and as accessible to CORE-V users) as reasonably possible.
+The intention is to simplify the processs of building such toolchains and make it as "push-button" (and as accessible to CORE-V users) as reasonably possible.

-Currently, the scripts support only 'bare metal' toolchain configurations intended for hardware verification.
-These configurations consist of:
+Currently, the scripts support only 'bare metal' toolchain configurations intended for hardware verification of 32- and 64-bit RISC-V targets.
+These configurations are deliberately lightweight and consist of:

 * `binutils`: assembler, linker, and object file utilities
 * `GCC`: the GNU GCC compiler configured for C only